the-galah-survey/the-galah-survey.github.io/dr3/using_the_data.md

 {: .box-success}
 Join GALAH DR3 tables using the `sobject_id`.

 The catalogues of GALAH DR3 must be joined or cross-matched using the `sobject_id`.
-Do not use the `star_id` or *Gaia* `source_id` joining catalogues.
-These value-added catalogues are based upon the extended catalogue which contains measurements per observed spectrum.
+Do not use the `star_id` or *Gaia* `source_id` to join the catalogues.
+The value-added catalogues are based upon the extended catalogue which contains measurements per observed spectrum.
 About 50000 stars were observed multiple times, and therefore have multiple observed spectra.
 The `sobject_id` column is our internal ID for each observation and using this column for joining will ensure that you are matching information derived from the same spectrum.

 For instance, to join the `GALAH_DR3_main_allstar_v2` and `GALAH_DR3_VAC_ages_v2` catalogues, [using the Data Central](https://datacentral.org.au/services/query/), the following ADQL query could be used:

 ```sql
 -- Join GALAH_DR3_main_allstar_v2 and GALAH_DR3_VAC_ages_v2